There are many types of financing options available to homebuyers. Here is a brief overview of the most common types:

 Federal Housing Administration (FHA) Loan

 FHA does not lend money or make a loan, rather, it insures loans.
-The down payment can be as low as 2.25%.
+The down payment can be as low as 3.50%.
 Either buyer or seller may pay discount points.
-FHA charges a 2.25% up front Mortgage Insurance Premium (or as little as 2% for a first time home buyer) that can be financed in the mortgage amount or paid in cash (no premium is required for condominiums).
-The borrower must also pay an annual Mortgage Insurance Premium or 0.5%, which is collected monthly.
+FHA charges a 1.75% up front Mortgage Insurance Premium that can be financed in the mortgage amount or paid in cash (no premium is required for condos/no longer waived for Condos).
+The borrower must also pay an annual Mortgage Insurance Premium or 85%, Annually, which is collected monthly.

 Veteran Affairs (VA) Loan

 The VA does not lend the money; it guarantees a portion of the loan so that lenders who originate the loan feel comfortable with their risks.
-Qualified veterans generally don't exceed loans up to $203,000 with no down payment.
+Qualified veterans generally don't exceed loans up to $203,000 (County Limit $484,000 Pinal & Maricopa) with no down payment.
 VA guaranteed loans can be combined with other second mortgages and can be assumable upon qualifying by any future buyer.
 VA loans in the past have had lower interest rates than other traditional mortgages.

 Second Mortgage/Second Deed of Trust/Junior Mortgage or Junior Lien